marcoscalitas/CS50w-Search/README.md

   - [Project Structure](#project-structure)

 ## Overview
 This is the **"Search"** project, developed as part of the CS50's Web Programming with Python and JavaScript course.
 This project involves designing a front-end interface for Google Search, Google Image Search, and Google Advanced Search.
-The application sends data to Google's servers using GET parameters and replicates Google's search functionality.
-Run project: https://cs50w-search.vercel.app/
+The application sends data to Google's servers using GET parameters and replicates Google's search functionality. <a href="https://cs50w-search.vercel.app/" target="_blank">Click here to run project</a>

 ## Features
 - **Google Search Page:**